 Drunk driving’s no joke, let’s keep everyone alive

-If drive, don’t drink, and if you drink, don’t drive.
+If you drive, don’t drink, and if you drink, don’t drive.

 Originally published on December 20, 2013